rrijnberk/asciidoctor.js-extender/README.md

 This include extension will replace all include declarations referring to *.md files to the string value "This is where your markdown should be!".

+# Registering issue
+Should something be awry please feel free to register a bug by creating an issue labeled "bug" with a clear description of what fails, what is expected and steps to reproduce the error.

 # Contributing
 To contribute to this library you can fork the library, implement the feature and create a pull request.
-Then create an issue titled "Contribution: <Feature name>" with a description of the feature and a reference to the pull request.
+Then create an issue labeled "Contribution" with a clear description of the feature and a reference to the pull request.

 # Requesting new features
-In order to request a new feature please open a new issue titled "Feature request: <Feature name>" and a description of the functionality that is requested.
+In order to request a new feature please open a new issue labeled "Feature request" and a clear description of the functionality that is requested.